rfc-editor/errata-report-process/draft-rpc-errata-process.md

 Each SSP has a login account on the errata portal to edit and verify erratum reports.
-The SSP identity is added to the record and the individual is able to edit, verify, or reject each erratum.
+The SSP identity is added to the record and the individual is able to edit, verify, hold, or reject each erratum.

 The Notes field allows reporters to submit information in any fashion they like, so there is a possibility of multiple errors being